oakestra/automation/development_cluster_management/persistent_multi_terminal_setup/README.md

 As a result, one can (re)start or stop the entire dev-cluster with a single command.

 For this to properly work you need to first create these panes/tabs in TMUX by hand, rename them just as shown in the screenshot (or as specified in the scripts) and save this setup via the TMUX ressurect shortcut.
+Also do not forget to rename ans safe your tmux session as "dev-cluster".
+E.g. `tmux rename-session -t 0 dev-cluster`

 - If people should be interested I can write a new script that can automate this as well.